-Name: Date: Teacher: How did the singer shatter the glass with his - Updating our Ideas voice?
-Before During The singer flicks the glass because The singer has to sing loudly because I think the My evidence for my idea is My evidence for my idea is The singer has to be close to the glass because We could no because I know this because Did you?
-Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume on pitch Did you?
-Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you? □ Draw □ Show □ Show glass eventually broke because no longer detect the sound from the singer or the glass sound using a symbol or representation where sound travels when we can no longer hear it properties of sound like volume or pitch
+Name: Teacher: How did the singer shatter the glass with his voice?
+Updating our Ideas Before During After The singer flicks the glass because The singer has to sing loudly because I think the glass eventually broke because My evidence for my idea is My evidence for my idea is The singer has to be close to the glass because I know this because We could no longer detect the sound from the singer or the glass because Did you?
+Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you?
+Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you?
+Draw sound using a symbol or representation Show where sound travels when we can no longer hear it Show properties of sound like volume or pitch